YinanWang-iis/Region-Resolved-Machine-Learning-of-XANES/README.md

 - machine-learning features are the interpolated intensity values only.

 ## Data dictionary

+The data dictionary is provided directly in this section and is also defined and displayed programmatically in Section 6 of the main notebook.
+It is not distributed as a separate CSV file and is not required as an input to the machine-learning workflow.

 The following fields are used throughout the machine-learning workflow: